IvanFan/skilltree/system-design/write-a-crawler.md

 Pros: reduce the size of metadata in master, reduce the traffic between master and chunk server

 ## How to identify whether a chunk on the disk is broken?

+For each block we will save a checksum in the metadata

+Key Point:

+1 chunk = a list of biocks

+1 block = 64kb

+each block has a checksum

+1 checksum = 32 bit

+The size of checksum of 1 T file = 1T/64kb\*32bit = 64mb